dance2die/sung.codes/content/blog/2016/recording-weight-daily-motivates-lose-weight-time/index.md

 ---
-title: "How recording my weight daily motivates me to lose weight over time"
+title: How recording my weight daily motivates me to lose weight over time
-date: "2016-11-21"
+date: '2016-11-20'
+published_at: '2016-11-21T01:19:31.000Z'
+tags: 'blogentry, slightedge, googlesheets, progress'
+author: Sung M. Kim
 ---

 I used to weigh 219.6 lbs (my height is 5\`7") in April of 2015 and now I am 25 lbs less since then.